marq24/UUID0xFD6FTracer/README.md

 Main purpose of the app is to scan your current environment for active devices running an application that make use of Google's & Apple's ExposureNotification Framework.

 ### This app will not be available via Google's PlayStore
-Also the second attempt failed after a few days - Google have found that the App Title __Beacon UUID 0xFD6F Scanner__ is violating their's Developer Program Policies (8.3).
+Also the second attempt failed after a few days - Google have decided that the App Title __Beacon UUID 0xFD6F Scanner__ is violating their's Developer Program Policies (8.3.).

-I will give up here - it does not make any sense to me to try to argue with bot's and low payed support stuff - It am just pissed!
+I will give up here - it does not make any sense to me to try to argue with bot's and low payed support stuff - It am just pissed that they did not provided this information earlier.

 Have in mind this is not the first time - After the first version of the app was available in PlayStore it was removed by Google after few days - I have tried to summarize here the communication with the *support* team - at the end the **only** solution was to release the app with a different name & package.id (which is quite a shame).
 This is for sure not easier for end users who have installed the previous app - since for them there is no working update path - they need to deinstall the old app and reinstall the new from PlayStore - Thanks for NOTHING Google!